AdobeDocs/journey-optimizer-b2b.en/help/user/buying-groups/buying-groups-overview.md

 |Practitioner   |Normal    |60            |60/240             |25%        |
 |               |Total     |240           |                   |           |

+#### Calculation example

-**Calculation example** - The following example illustrates the engagement score calculation using the outlined role weight percentage, count of inbound activities for each member of the buying group, and a daily cap of 20 count for each event (if it has occurred multiple times).
+The following example illustrates the engagement score calculation using the outlined role weight percentage, count of inbound activities for each member of the buying group, and a daily cap of 20 count for each event (if it has occurred multiple times).

 |Role           |Member    |Activity type|Yesterday's count|Today's count|Calculation|Total score|
 |-------------- |--------- |-------------|-----------------|-------------|------|-----------|